cosmo-grant/snippet-checker/README.md

 - add a tag to the notes you want to check
   - e.g. `check_me`
-- to check the outputs, add a tag `snip:image:<image tag>` to the notes
+- to check the outputs, add a tag `snip:runner_image:<image tag>` to the notes
-  - e.g. `snip:image:python:3.13`
+  - e.g. `snip:runner_image:my-python-runner:3.13`
-  - sets the image the tool uses to run that note's snippet
-  - the image is pulled via `docker image pull <image tag>`
 - to check formatting, add a tag `snip:formatter_image:<image tag>` to the notes
-  - e.g. `snip:formatter_image:my_python_formatter:1.2.3`
+  - e.g. `snip:formatter_image:my-python-formatter:1.2.3`
-  - sets the image the tool uses to format that note's snippet
-  - the image must satisfy a contract - see [Formatter images](#Formatter-images)
+- the images must satisfy a contract - see [Bring your own images](#bring-your-own-images)
 - add other tags to customize how the tool treats them
   - `snip:no_check_format` to skip when checking formatting
   - `snip:no_check_output` to skip when checking outputs